-How to Generate High Quality Leads in 2020
+How to Generate High Quality Leads Right Now

 As I mentioned above, finding ways to get people to opt-in is getting harder the more technology advances.
 You’d think it’d be easier because of that, but people are getting smarter—they know what you’re doing.

 That means we have to start pushing the envelope when it comes to lead generation.